yduf/yduf.github.io/_posts/2023-03-26-math-kalman-filter.md

 ![caption](https://www.kalmanfilter.net/img/AlphaBeta/ex1_stateUpdate.png)

 in "Kalman Filter language," this factor is called the Kalman Gain.
 It is denoted by $K_n$.
 The subscript n indicates that the Kalman Gain can change with every iteration.

+**Initial guess** - Before we make the first measurement, we can guess (or rough estimate) the gold bar weight simply by reading the stamp on the gold bar.
+It is called the Initial Guess, and it is our first estimate.

+The Kalman Filter requires the initial guess as a preset, which can be very rough.

 ### Dynamic System